 Creighton University, 1975, MA, International Relations.
 Thesis: "Decision-Making Patterns in the Arab Middle East."

 University of Virginia, 1971, BA, French Literature.
-Spent the last two and a half years studying with the renowned short story writer, Peter Taylor, and so came into the world of writing.
+Spent the last two and a half years studying with the renowned short story writer, Peter Taylor, and so came into the world of literary writing.